Last updated on November 24th, 2021 at 05:19 pmJump to Recipe

 - Broth: Chicken or vegetable broth are both fine.

 - Pumpkin: Peeled, seeded, and uncooked pumpkin cut into ½-inch cubes.
-You could also use pumpkin purée.
+You could also use a pumpkin purée.

 - Olive oil: High-quality pure virgin olive oil is best.